ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 ## Use an existing image to start a container

-If you have an image built/downloaded, type `docker images` to see what images are currently available.
+If you have an image built/downloaded, type "docker images" to see what images are currently available.
-Pick one and run it using the `docker run` command.
+Pick one and run it using the "docker run" command.
 For example:

 ![Docker Run](../../docs/source/_static/img/01_install_from_docker_files/docker_run.png)

-* The `docker run` command syntax:
+* The "docker run" command syntax:

 ```
 docker run -it -p <port>:<port> -v <local_folder>:<directory_in_docker> <IMAGE>